 - Aviation Community is restricted to students with an aviation major.
 The Aviation community is housed on the 7th floor of Choctaw Hall.

 - The Music Major & Band Community is an open option, targeting Band Members and music majors.
-This community is traditionally housed on the 7th & 8th floors of Chickasaw Hall.
+This community is traditionally housed on the 7th floor of Chickasaw Hall.

-- STEM community designed for Math, Biology, Chemistry majors, as well students interested in pre-engineering and/or pre-medical fields.
-The STEM Community is located on the 4th floor of Choctaw Hall and Shearer Hall 102, 103, 104, 105, 106 & 107.
+- STEM Community (designed for Math, Biology, Chemistry majors, as well students interested in pre-engineering and/or pre-medical fields).
+For the ’23-’24 Academic Year, the STEM Community is located on the 2nd floor of Chickasaw Hall.

-The Freshmen PLC class is housed in North Hall, along with other first year student programs, including the Freshmen Honors and FIRST Communities.
-PLC is traditionally housed on the 1st floor of North Hall.
+The Freshmen PLC class is housed in North Hall, along with other first year student programs, including the Freshmen Honors and other Freshmen communities.
+PLC is traditionally housed on the 1stfloor of North Hall.

-The Freshmen Honors community is housed in North Hall, along with other first year student programs, including the Freshmen PLC and FIRST Communities.
-The Freshmen Honors Community is traditionally housed on the 3rd floor of North Hall.
+The Freshmen Honors community is housed in North Hall, along with other first year student programs, including the Freshmen PLC and other Freshmen Communities.
+The Freshmen Honors Community is housed on the 3rdfloor of North Hall.